monofuel/openai_leap/README.md

 A very basic OpenAI API client to use from Nim. openai_leap uses a [Curly](https://github.com/guzba/curly) pool to manage connections.
-OpenAI API requests require the use of snake_case and have some optional fields that need to be omitted correctly.
-This library handles that for you.
-[Jsony](https://github.com/treeform/jsony) is used for serialization and includes a `dumpHook()` to ensure that `nil` Optional fields are omitted from the generated JSON.

 ## Example